sighupio/gatekeeper-policy-manager/README.md

 ### Multi-cluster support

-Since `v1.0.14` GPM has basic multi-cluster support when using a `kubeconfig` with more than one context.
+GPM has multi-cluster support when using a `kubeconfig` with more than one context.
 GPM will let you chose the context right from the UI.

-If you want to run GPM in a cluster but with multi-cluster support, it's as easy as mounting a `kubeconfig` file in GPM's pod(s) with the cluster access configuration and set the environment variable `KUBECONFIG` with the path to the mounted `kubeconfig` file.
+If you want to run GPM in-cluster but with multi-cluster support, it's as easy as mounting a `kubeconfig` file in GPM's pod(s) with the cluster access configuration and set the environment variable `KUBECONFIG` with the path to the mounted `kubeconfig` file.
 Or you can simply mount it in `/home/gpm/.kube/config` and GPM will detect it automatically.

+> [!NOTE]
 > Please remember that the user for the clusters should have the right permissions.
 You can use the [`manifests/rabc.yaml`](manifests/rbac.yaml) file as reference.
 >
 > Also note that the cluster where GPM is running should be able to reach the other clusters.

-When you run GPM locally, you are already using a `kubeconfig` file  to connect to the clusters, now you should see all your defined contexts and you can switch between them easily from the UI.
+When you run GPM locally, you are already using a `kubeconfig` file to connect to the clusters, now you should see all your defined contexts.
+You can switch between them easily from the UI.

 #### AWS IAM Authentication